The Canon of Medicine: The sanguineous humour

 Avicenna calls this humour "the most excellent of all" the humours.
 This section describes blood and compares its healthy states with its unhealthy states.
 Avicenna describes healthy blood as "red in colour, has no unpleasant odour, and has a very sweet taste."
 Abnormality of the blood stems from a change in temperament or an unhealthy humour has polluted it.

 The serous humour

 The serous humour is described as a sweet fluid that is cold and moist in relation to blood and bilious humours.
 Serous humour resembles blood and is necessary for body tissues for two reasons: to provide the tissue with nutrients as an auxiliary and to keep the bones and tissues moist.

 The bilious humour

-The bilious humour is red and clear in colour, light and pungent, and its normal form is the foam of blood.
+The bilious humour is red and clear in colour and is light and pungent.
 It can pursue two routes, either into the blood or the gallbladder.
 When it passes into the blood, its function is to attenuate the blood in such a way, that it enables the blood to transverse the very minutest channels of the body.
 The part which flows to the gallbladder is needed, since it cleanses the entire body of superfluity and nourishes the gallbladder.

 The atrabilious humour

+The atrabilious humor is considered dry and cold, and created from sediment of good blood.
+It originates from the liver and then is distributed to the blood or spleen.
+When sent, it is used to reinforce the corresponding part, and perform other functions.
+For the blood, it is used as nourishment for the bones.
+In the spleen, it is used to clean the body of waste products and control appetite.
+Excrementitious atrabilious humor, or the humoral waste products, are described as a bitter ash.